Join PDI

 research skills through qualitative and quantitative workshops,

-and getting to know the community through
+and getting to know the community through social events.

-At the end of your onboarding quarter,
+At the end of your onboarding quarter, you will be placed on a

 project team of 5–10 fellow researchers.
+Over the next two quarters,

-to investigate a complex policy issue
+your team will work together to investigate a complex policy issue

 and develop insights that can drive real change.